poiyomi/PoiyomiDocs/docs/general/locking.md

 Locked materials are *significantly* more optimized than their unlocked counterparts.
 For editor usage, unlocked materials having reduced performance is ok, but in usage all materials must be locked.

-:::info Auto-Lock Feature
+:::tip Auto-Lock Feature
-When uploading to VRChat, the locking process happens automatically for any Materials used in an Avatar or World when a build/upload is triggered.
+When uploading to VRChat, the Auto-Locking process runs automatically for any Poiyomi Materials found in an Avatar or World whenever a Build/Upload is triggered.
 This prevents unlocked materials from being uploaded with the final asset.

 **If you are uploading for the first time, a one-time message will appear informing you that the Auto-Lock is being initiated.**